idkmynicknamefr/idkmynicknamefr.github.io/README.md

 ### My Gmail acc >litacorda@gbox.adnu.edu.ph

-I am Lindsay R. Tacorda, 14 years old, studying at Ateneo de Naga Univiersity.
+I am Lindsay R. Tacorda, 14 years old, studying at Ateneo de Naga University.

 I love to play badminton, I used to play with my neighbors before but now, we're not in the same address anymore.